Please join us for our next Virtual Information Night!

 Objective 5.
 Demonstrate a commitment to professional growth and lifelong learning.

-The following is an example of the course sequence to complete the requirements for an Associates of Science in Physical Therapist Assisting.
-It is highly recommended all students meet with a Mendocino College Counselor in preparation for applying to the PTA Program.
+The following is an example of the course sequence to complete the requirements for an Associate of Science in Physical Therapist Assisting.

 Course Title | Semester Units |